CompPhysics/MachineLearning/README.md

+#  Covid-19 recommendations
+We hope the fall semester will allow for more in-person sessions/lectures.
+The advices here are from the spring semester of 2021.
+They will most likely be revised for the fall semester of 2021.

 ## Face coverings.
 As of now this is not required, but the situation may change.
 If face covering will be required during the semester, we will fill in more details.